 Anna: (Smiles) “So do I. And I love you.”

 The home used in the movie was known as The Northway House, even though it was owned by the Ridder family at the time of the filming.
 Here’s how the house looks today.
 Apparently, it has gone through some additional renovations and more windows have been added.

 (Photo above found at Wikimapia.)

-For additional Movie House Tours, click on the category heading Movie House Tours at the top of this blog or click, HERE.
+For additional Movie House Tours, click on the category heading Movie Houses, then Movie House Tours at the top of this blog or click, HERE.